awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **InjectWorkService** - Injects items into the MySQL instance.
 + **RetrieveItems** - Retrieves items from the MySQL instance.

+**Note**: This tutorial uses the JDBC API to interact with the MySQL instance.
+For more informatin about using Amazon RDS, see [Amazon Relational Database Service](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html).

 #### ConnectionHelper class

 The following Java code represents the **ConnectionHelper** class.